FREQUENTLY ASKED QUESTIONS

 Do you take insurance or Medicaid?

-We are an in-network provider for BCBS, Cigna, and Carolina Behavioral Health Alliance and will submit claims on behalf of our clients.
-We do not accept Medicaid or Medicare.
+We are an in-network provider for Blue Cross Blue Shield, Cigna, United Healthcare, and Carolina Behavioral Health Alliance and will submit claims on behalf of our clients.
+We do not accept any form of Medicaid or Medicare.

 What can I expect counseling to be like?